 According to Accenture’s “State of Cybersecurity Resilience 2021” report, security attacks have increased 31% from 2021 to 2022.

 Network security covers a lot of technologies, devices, processes, and systems.
-The whole purpose of network security is to protect the network and data so that organizations can efficiently achieve their business goals.
+It aims to protect the network and data so that organizations can efficiently achieve their business goals.

 Network intrusions can do a lot of damage to your business, whether it’s a DDoS attack or a malware infection.
 All it takes is just one instance of a hacker getting in to cause damage and hurt your reputation.
 To prevent this, a network security monitoring system is a must.

 Surfing the internet and searching for a guide on network security monitoring can be overwhelming.
-There are so many different companies, blogs, and articles claiming to have the best practices.
-To give you detailed insight and how you can achieve excellent outcomes with a Network security management system, we’re here to share with you 5 best practices of network security monitoring.
+So many companies, blogs, and articles claim to have the best practices.
+To give you detailed insight and how you can achieve excellent outcomes with a Network security management system, we’re here to share eight best practices of network security monitoring.

-Here are 5 Best Practices of Network Security Monitoring:
+Here are 8 Best Practices of Network Security Monitoring

 1. Conduct a Thorough Network Audit